Conquest of Shu by Wei: Battle of Mianzhu

 Following their capture of Jiangyou, Deng Ai and his men pushed on further to Fu County, where they encountered resistance from Shu forces led by Zhuge Zhan.
 Zhuge Zhan's subordinate, Huang Chong, urged his superior to swiftly take control of the mountainous terrain around Fu County and use that geographical advantage to stop the Wei forces from entering the flat lands.
 When Zhuge Zhan hesitated, Huang Chong broke down in tears as he repeatedly urged the former to do so.

 Zhuge Zhan then ordered his vanguard force to attack Deng Ai at Fu County but they lost the battle.
 Zhuge Zhan and his remaining troops then retreated to Mianzhu, where he soon received a letter from Deng Ai asking him to surrender.
 A furious Zhuge Zhan executed the messenger who delivered the letter, and ordered his troops to assemble in formation outside Mianzhu and prepare to engage the enemy in battle.

 Deng Ai ordered his son Deng Zhong (鄧忠) and subordinate Shi Zuan (師纂) to each lead a detachment of troops to flank Zhuge Zhan from the right and left respectively.
 After failing to break the Shu formation, they returned to Deng Ai and told him: "The enemy cannot be defeated."
 Deng Ai sternly replied: "This battle will determine whether we live or die.
 What do you mean when you say the enemy cannot be defeated?"
 When he threatened to execute them for cowardice, they quickly turned back and led their troops to attack again.
 On their second attempt, they succeeded in breaking the Shu formation and then proceeded to occupy Mianzhu.
 Zhuge Zhan, along with his son Zhuge Shang and subordinates Huang Chong, Li Qiu and Zhang Zun, were all killed in action at Mianzhu.

 Fall of Shu

 When Jiang Wei learnt of the fall of Mianzhu, he led his forces east towards Ba Commandery (巴郡; present-day Chongqing).
-Zhong Hui led his army to Fu County and ordered Hu Lie, Tian Xu, Pang Hui and others to lead troops to pursue Jiang Wei.
+Zhong Hui led his army to Fu County (涪县, present-day Mianyang, Sichuan) and ordered Hu Lie, Tian Xu, Pang Hui and others to lead troops to pursue Jiang Wei.